pmcanseco/pmcanseco.github.io/_hugo/content/posts/gameboy-testing/index.md

 ## Caveats
 It's just the first 12,000 or so instructions.
 The Nintendo logo isn't even visible by the time the CPU has executed 12,000 cycles.
-However, it's a decent smoke test, and better than doing it manually 🙂
+However, it's a decent smoke test and better than doing it manually 🙂

 ## Why?
 Game Boy emulator development is difficult.
 Throughout the development of